-- 3. Any staff member has the responsibility to report to the SRF System Expert or the Facility Manager on issues of safety.
-If the issue cannot be resolved relatively quickly, operation shall cease until such time as the issue is resolved with the help of other experts. - 4.
+- 3. Any staff member has the responsibility to report to the Principal Investigator or the Duty Operator on issues of safety.
+If there is no Duty Operator assigned at the time of the event, the staff member shall contact the Test Coordinator, Facility Manager or their designee.
+An on-call list is posted in the control room to address off-hour conditions.
+If the issue cannot be resolved at this level, operation shall cease until such time as the issue is resolved. - 4.
 Response to any emergency, accident condition, or injury shall be coordinated with the site security, phone extension 5822. - 5.
 The control room must be attended when high power RF is on.
 High voltage operations may be left unattended for brief break periods.
 (See Table 5 for Staffing Requirements.) - 6.
 One-person operation of the cryomodule test facility is permitted from the control room or in the cave when the cave ODH status is ODH 0. - 7.
-The SRF System Expert or his designee must be on call for emergencies.
+The Test Coordinator or his designee must be on call for emergencies.

 The following describes the QCM Cool Down Procedure, which can happen with the UITF enclosure OPEN, if RF commissioning is not performed, i.e., there is no radiation hazard.
 This procedure may be revised following the initial cool down, based on lessons-learned.
-Members of the Cryo Group and SRF Institute coordinate this work.